humamaboalraja/humamaboalraja/README.md

 ## Hi People 👋

-A Software engineer who's interested in problem‑solving for challenging tasks, designing Large‑scale Distributed & Backend systems, Software Architecture, and Data Applications.
+I'm a Software engineer who's interested in problem-solving for challenging tasks, designing Large-scale Distributed & Backend systems, Software Architecture, and Data Applications.
+Capable of taking ownership of projects, and Passionate about all the phases of building Software.
+I have a Bachelor's degree in Software Engineering from CODE University in Berlin.

-- 🎓 Currently doing my Software Engineering B.Sc. and working as an teaching/teaching assistant at CODE University.